 Visitors primarily come to the Ancient Bristlecone Pine Forest to walk among trees that are so dazzling and so bizarre-looking that pictures of them are often thought to be doctored.
-The ancient, twisting forms rising up to the sky, however, are naturally colored in shades of gold and orange.
-No computer could possibly make them more spectacular.
+The ancient, twisting forms rising to the sky, however, are naturally colored in shades of gold and orange.
+No computer could make them more spectacular.

 Visitors can explore the forest independently, experience the awe-inspiring – some say spiritual – setting at their own pace.
 There is a self-guided nature trail in the Patriarch Grove that is perfect for this.
 The Patriarch Grove is home to the Patriarch Tree, which is the largest Bristlecone pine in the world.

 Bristlecone Pine Forest Schulman Grove

 The Schulman Grove also has several trails from which to choose.
 The one-mile Discovery Walk takes visitors to the over 4,000-year-old Pine Alpha – the first tree in the Ancient Bristlecone Pine Forest dated by Dr. Edmund Schulman.